ryanatkn/fuz/contributing.md

 on [Discord](https://discord.gg/YU5tyeK72X)
 and [Spiderspace](https://www.spiderspace.org/).

-Please [open issues](https://github.com/ryanatkn/fuz/issues) with any bugs or other things you would like to discuss.
+Please [open issues](https://github.com/ryanatkn/fuz/issues) with any bugs, proposals, or other things you would like to discuss.
 Prefer the Discord for most questions and discussions.